Adrianna-Ndubi/Adrianna-Ndubi/README.md

 📘 **Projects:**
 - Project 1
-   - Electronic voting app: This project is going to be concerned with accurate, efficient and transparent election results.
+   - Electronic voting app: This project will be concerned with accurate, efficient, and transparent election results.
 Where there will be accountability for each vote.
    - https://github.com/Adrianna-Ndubi/VOTING-WEB-APP